-In compliance with the statutory requirements, the Board has constituted various committees.
-The Board Committees play a crucial role in the governance structure of the Company and have been constituted to deal with specific areas / activities as mandated by applicable regulations, which concern the Company and need a closer review.
+In compliance with the statutory requirements, the Board has constituted various committees, the Board Committees play a crucial role in the governance structure of the Company and have been constituted to deal with specific areas / activities as mandated by applicable regulations, which concern the Company and need a closer review.
 The Board is responsible for constituting, assigning, co-opting and fixing the terms of reference of various Committees.
 The Board Committees are set up under the formal approval of the Board to carry out clearly defined roles which are considered to be performed by Members of the Board.
 The Chairman of the respective Committee informs the Board about the summary of the discussions held in the Committee Meetings.
 The minutes of the meeting of all Committees are placed before the Board for review.
 During the year, all recommendations of Committees of the Board have been accepted by the Board.
-Details on the role and composition of these Committees, including the number of meetings held during the Financial Year and the related attendance are provided below:
+Details on the role and composition of these Committees, including the number of meetings held during the financial year and the related attendance are provided below:

-A) AUDIT COMMITTEE:
+A) AUDIT COMMITTEE :

-The Audit Committee comprises of 4 (Four) Non- Executive Independent Directors.
+The Audit Committee is constituted in line with the provisions of Regulation 18 of SEBI Listing Regulations and Section 177 of the Act.
+The Committee comprises of 4 (Four) Non- Executive Independent Directors.
 All Members are financially literate and possess sound knowledge of accounts, finance and audit matters.

-During the Financial Year 2022-2023, the Committee met five times on 18th April, 2022, 27th May, 2022, 12th August, 2022, 10th November, 2022 and 03rd February, 2023.
+During the financial year 2023-2024, the Committee met five times on 30th April, 2023, 26th May, 2023, 11th August, 2023, 3rd November, 2023 and 31st January, 2024.